-MineARC Refuge Chambers are in high demand at the Brenner Base Tunnel (BBT), with a fourth TunnelSAFE chamber due to be commissioned in April.
+MineARC is in high demand, supplying refuge chamber solutions for tunnelling projects across Europe, including the Brenner Base Tunnel (BBT), with its fourth TunnelSAFE chamber due to be commissioned in April 2017.

 A Joint venture of European construction companies, STRABAG and salini impregilo (Arge Tulfes Pfons – ATP) – responsible for the construction of the Tulfes Pfons section located at Innsbruck in Austria. – contacted MineARC late last year to develop a customised refuge chamber solution.